 Delta takes every step to ensure your child is safe, comfortable, and enjoying a positive travel experience.

-6) Does Delta require birth certificate for minors?
+6) Does Delta require a birth certificate for minors?

-Yes, if you can provide it, it’s well and good but it is not mandatory to bring a birth certificate, you can bring other documents as proof of identity.
+Yes, if you can provide it, it’s good, but it is not mandatory to bring a birth certificate.
+For verification, you can also bring other documents proving the identity and age of the child.